Program & Participant Data

 Measurement along the QuEST Continuum

-This section focuses on program-level data on aspects of quality and engagement (understood as youth participation in program activities).
+This section focuses on program-level data, and in particular on aspects of quality and engagement (understood as youth participation in program activities).

 1. Durlak, J. A., Weissberg, R. P. & Pachan, M. K. (2010).
 A meta-analysis of afterschool programs that seek to promote personal and social skills in children and adolescents.
 American Journal Community Psychology, 16, 294-309. doi: 10.1007/s10464-010-9300-6; Vandell, D. L., Reisner, E. R., & Pierce, K. M. (2007).
 Outcomes linked to high-quality afterschool programs: Longitudinal findings from the study of promising afterschool programs.
 Policy Studies Associates, Inc. Retrieved from http://files.eric.ed.gov/fulltext/ED499113.pdf